-A single edition book being posted
+A single edition book

-in sequence to one hundred collaborators
+to one hundred collaborators

 On New Year’s Day 2020, Birds of Firle – a single edition, handmade book – was placed in the post to the first of 100 recipients in the UK and overseas who have committed to respond to it in words, sound or images.
 An exercise in slow art – a cumulative, communal creative practice – initiated by Tanya Shadrick, founder of The Selkie Press.

 Letter to Participants